 To TGbf editor: Please modify the text in 11.55.3.6.3 at P183L24-29 as follows.

 …sensing instance times, going to the first one after the last one.
 All BRP frames transmitted by the sensing initiator shall be separated by SIFS.
-The sensing responder shall respond after BRPIFS with a BRP frame containing a report.
-The report may be based on Channel Measurement Feedback elements or DMG Sensing Report elements.
+Upon reception of a BRP frame with a TRN field, the sensing responder shall issue an MLME-DMG-SENSMSMT.indication primitive that includes sensing measurements obtained with the beams in the TRN field of the received BRP frame. (#3110) The sensing responder shall issue an MLME-DMG-SENSREPORT.request primitive to prepare a BRP frame with a report to be transmitted to the sensing initiator a BRPIFS after the received BRP frame. (#3111) The report may be based on Channel Measurement Feedback elements or DMG Sensing Report elements.
 The presence and type of the report is indicated by the Report Control field of the DMG Sensing Report Element (see 9.4.2.330 (DMG Sensing Report element)).
+Upon reception of a BRP frame with a report, the sensing initiator shall issue an MLME-DMG-SENSREPORT.indication primitive. (#3111)

 To TGbf editor: Please modify the text in 11.55.3.6.3 at P183L42-45 as follows.

 same as in a bistatic DMG sensing instance in which the sensing initiator is the sensing transmitter.
 All BRP frames transmitted by the sensing responder shall be separated by SIFS.
-There is no reporting in bistatic DMG sensing instances in which the sensing initiator is the sensing receiver.
+Upon reception of a BRP frame with a TRN field, the sensing initiator shall issue an MLME-DMG-SENSMSMT.indication primitive that includes sensing measurements obtained with the beams in the TRN field of the received BRP frame. (#3110) There is no reporting in bistatic DMG sensing instances in which the sensing initiator is the sensing receiver.

 (Multistatic)